IftiM/Near_Earth_Project/README.md

 # First project for the Udacity Intermediate Python Nanodegree.

-In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.
+In this project, we will use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies (CSV and JSON).

-When you're finished, it'll look like this:

 ## Overview